-Lebanese Hezbollah rejects Britain’s move to ban it
+Lebanon’s Hezbollah rejects Britain’s move to ban it

 - German town defends seizing family's pet, selling it on eBay

+Hezbollah — Arabic for Party of God — is a Shiite Muslim movement that emerged during the early 1980s to fight Israeli occupation of Lebanon, with financial backing from Iran.
+The group maintains a formidable military force that rivals the Lebanese army.
+It is also a powerful political force that takes participated in elections, has members in parliament and the government, and dominates the country’s politics.

+The U.S. and others accuse the group of destabilizing the region through its military intervention in Syria on the side of President Bashar Assad’s government.

-Hezbollah said the decision was proof that the British government is “merely a puppet” that does the bidding of its American “masters.”
+The Hezbollah statement added that the U.K. decision is proof that the British government is “merely a puppet” that does the bidding of its American “masters.”

+“No country in the world that embraces terrorism, funds and supports it has the right to accuse Hezbollah or any other resistance movement of being terrorist,” it said.

+The British ban comes as the United States is increasing its pressure on Hezbollah, placing several sets of sanctions on the group and its regional backer, Iran.